fastlane/fastlane/GUIDE.md

 - [frameit](https://github.com/KrauseFx/frameit)
 - [xctool](https://github.com/facebook/xctool) (which you should [configure correctly](https://github.com/krausefx/fastlane#xctool))

 All those tools have detailed instructions on how to set them up.
-It's easier to set them up now, then later.
+It's easier to set them up now, than later.

-## Enable `Instruments` CLI
+### Enable `Instruments` CLI
 If you want to use [snapshot](https://github.com/KrauseFx/snapshot#run-in-continuous-integration), please follow [this step](https://github.com/KrauseFx/snapshot#run-in-continuous-integration), to authorize snapshot running using [`fastlane`](https://github.com/KrauseFx/fastlane).

-## Configure the `Fastfile`
+### Configure the `Fastfile`

 First, think about what different builds you'll need.
 Some ideas: